angarium-cloud/go-kamailio/README.md

 modparam("ctl", "binrpc", "tcp:2049")
 ```

-**WARNING**: this will open your Kamailio to the world.
+**WARNING**: This will open your Kamailio to the world.
 Make sure you have a firewall in place, or listen on an internal interface.

 ## Limits